datasys-classrooms/cs553-fall2022-hw5-template/README.md

 ## How to check and test your implementation

-You can run all the checks and tests for your implementation:
+You can run all the checks and tests for your implementation by calling:
 ```
 $ bash run-mysort.sh
 ```